aphp/edsnlp/docs/tutorials/make-a-training-script.md

        .map_pipeline(nlp)
     )
     ```
-4We could also have saved the model with `torch.save(model, "model.pt")`, but `nlp.to_disk` avoids pickling and allows to inspect the model's files by saving them into a structured directory.
+4. We could also have saved the model with `torch.save(model, "model.pt")`, but `nlp.to_disk` avoids pickling and allows to inspect the model's files by saving them into a structured directory.

 ## Full example